Morena Tartari is a Marie Sklodowska-Curie Research Fellow (MSCA-Individual Fellowship).

 Her 'STRESS-Mums: Study on Transition and Exclusion in Society of Single-Mums' project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 843976.

-STRESS-Mums project focuses on lone mothers’ everyday strategies and social practices to claim inclusion and to negotiate - or not negotiate - the dominant definition of family and parenthood proposed by institutions and professionals and the less legitimated definitions of lone parents and their families.
+STRESS-Mums project focuses on single mothers’ everyday strategies and social practices to claim inclusion and to negotiate - or not negotiate - the dominant definition of family and parenthood proposed by institutions and professionals and the less legitimated definitions of lone parents and their families.

 Adopting the sociological approach of Institutional Ethnography (IE) as a method, the study collects data in different EU countries (Belgium, Italy, Spain and the UK).